rastawr/rastawr.github.io/projects.markdown

 ### Copyright Strike

 Copyright Strike is a 2D top-down hack-and-slash made for the 2024 GamesForSocialImpact Game Jam.
 It was made with two other programmers, an artist, and a storywriter.
 A lot was planned for this game, but due to the nature of game jams, we weren't able to get a lot of it into the final cut.
 That being said, we still want to flesh this project out in the future.
 The itch.io page containing the artwork and storyline seems to have dissappeared on us.
-We are working to get it back up, but in the meantime, the art and story files can be found at the bottom of this section.
+We are working to get it back up, but in the meantime, the art and story files can (soon) be found at the bottom of this section.
 That being said, I'd like to talk about what all we had planned in terms of game mechanics (the planned narrative and artwork can be found on the itch.io page!):

-[Change last sentence later]